14: Distance-Based Redundancy Analysis

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Extract the significant variables in \(E4\) that are influential in the final model as influencers of seaweed community differences amongst coastal sections:
+Extract the significant variables in \(E4\) that drive seaweed community differences among coastal sections:

 (cap_final_axis_test <- anova(cap_final, by = "terms", parallel = 4))